It is the exporter's responsibility to ensure that the animal meets the importing country requirements.

 Pre and post arrival quarantine requirements

-4.1 All game/ pet birds imported into Malaysia will be subjected to quarantine for a period of minimum 7 days in an approved facility or premise.
+6.1 All ornamental birds, wild birds and pet birds imported into Malaysia will be subjected to quarantine for a period of minimum 14 days in MAQIS quarantine station or quarantine premise approved by MAQIS upon arrival in Malaysia.

-4.2 During the quarantine period, the birds will be inspected from time to time by the quarantine officer / officer from the Department of Veterinary Services Malaysia and may be subjected to certain laboratory health tests as deemed required.
+6.2 During the quarantine period, the birds will be inspected from time to time may be subjected to certain laboratory health tests as deemed required.

-4.3 In the case if any of the bird showed signs of infectious or contagious diseases, the competent authority reserves the right to either destroy the whole birds in the consignment/ flock or to further detained the birds under quarantine for another maximum 30 more days.
+6.3 In the case if any of the bird showed signs of infectious or contagious diseases, the competent authority reserves the right to either destroy the whole birds in the consignment/ flock.